 Battle of Edington

 While Alfred was in hiding in the marshland, he was able to drum up support, gather troops and send messages to local fyrds.
-When there were enough men for his cause, in the spring of 878, Alfred met with his rallied troops at Egbert’s Stone, near Selwood.
+When there were enough men for his cause, in the spring of 878, the king met with his rallied troops at Egbert’s Stone, near Selwood.
 With 2500 men, Alfred advanced on the Great Heathen Army at the Battle at Edington.
 The Danes were positioned high on a ridge at Edington.
-The hard-fought battle lasted all day, until Alfred had Guthrum pinned back into the old fortess in Chippenham.
+The hard-fought battle lasted all day, until Alfred had Guthrum pinned back into the old fortress in Chippenham.

 A short siege followed lasting 2 weeks, before Gurthrum was forced to negotiate terms.
 Alfred had made a stunning and decisive victory for the Saxons, defeating the Great Heathen Army of Guthrum.
 All hopes for Wessex were pinned on this victory.
-However, Alfred the Great knew he had to make peace with Guthrum, as he could not defeat all Vikings across the other kingdoms.
+However, he knew he had to make peace with Guthrum, as he could not defeat all Vikings across the other kingdoms.
 Peace was agreed, Danish hostages were provided to secure the agreement, and Alfred sent Guthrum back to East Anglia as a baptised Christian!

 Danelaw was the established Viking territories on the eastern side of a line between London and Chester.
 Thus splitting England into Saxon and Viking rule.
 At this point Alfred the Great was recognised as the King of all Anglo-Saxons, King of the English.

 Now the relative peace followed, Alfred the Great began to organise a navy, with warships that could match the Viking long boats.
 In order to maintain an army, he decided to offer knighthoods to landowners in return for military services, on a rota system.
 This produced a fine balance between being able to run a large army and navy, whilst also being able to run the local economy.